thisisryanswift/klaus-ai/README.md

 # Klaus.AI

 **Klaus.AI is a prototype AI that helps you learn and play new board games.** Using Google Gemini, Klaus parses the PDF rules of a new game and uses a live feed from a camera and microphone to advise the players.
-Klaus was built as part of the [Hacking Agents Hackathon NYC](https://lu.ma/hacking-agents-hackathon-nyc) hosted by angflow, DigitalOcean, Torc.dev, TwelveLabs, and Twilio.
+Klaus was built as part of the [Hacking Agents Hackathon NYC](https://lu.ma/hacking-agents-hackathon-nyc) hosted by DataStax Langflow, DigitalOcean, Torc.dev, TwelveLabs, and Twilio.

 <img width="1707" alt="image" src="https://github.com/user-attachments/assets/11304f3e-1364-4574-98aa-e81279673293" />